Letting Go. Learning to let go of what you don't want to make room for more of what you do want in your life.

 Was I really ready to let go and leave this life behind to create a new life designed by me, rather than what I’d been taught my whole life?

-I had to be willing to let go of deeply held beliefs I’d received since birth.
+I had to be willing to let go of deeply held beliefs I’d received since birth and that was painful.
 I needed to let go of some relationships and expectations (mine and others) that were exhausting my life away.
+That was challenging.
 I also needed to let go of the physical stuff cluttering my life, using up valuable energy, space, and time with very little return.

 As I started clearing out, I didn’t let go of everything all at once.
 Some things were more easily let go than others.
 Some things, I quickly removed from my life.
 Other things took time and deep consideration.
 The things that held deep meaning for me or inspired me, I kept or packed to be carried with me in my new way of life.